GBiondo1310/esp32_server/README.md

     for k, v in kw.items():
         print(f"{k} : {v}")

-    # NOTE: A return statement with return type str or dict is mandatory as it will be the body of the response.
+    # NOTE: If provided, the return statement will be the response body, otherwise the body will be empty according to the content type of the callback

     return {"esit":"ok"}

+def on_finish(**kw):
+    """Example function to call after response is sent""" print("This happens after response is sent to the client") for k, v in kw.items():
+        print(f"{k} : {v}")

-server.add_endpoint("/test_callback/", callback1, "200 OK", "application/json")
+server.add_endpoint("/test_callback/", callback1, "200 OK", "application/json", on_finish)
 server.start()
 ```